Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Introduction

 Previous work formulated such robotic exploration scenarios as contextual multi-armed bandits (CMABs) \cite{steve2019,wakayamaICRA2023}.
 In CMABs, for each option, there exist hidden parameters that inform the robot of expected outcomes for taking specific options as a function of side information, i.e. {\it contexts}.
 Typically, prior distributions for estimating these parameters are updated via Bayes' rule based on the outcomes {\it only} obtained by executing options.
-The outcome observations are usually derived from onboard sensor data and are assumed {\it a priori} to have known relevance to the parameters, which is completely described by a probabilistic likelihood function.
-However, it is not known in advance how likely it is that any extra outcome observations provided by an external source (e.g. human scientist in Fig. \ref{fig: scenario}) will be useful for hidden parameter estimation.
-This is because humans can make mistakes, and so extra care must be taken to account for uncertainties in such information in order to ensure data validity for inference and decision making.
-Yet, this makes both decision making and inference for CMABs more complex.
+The outcome observations are usually derived from onboard sensor data and are assumed {\it a priori} to have known relevance to the parameters, which is modeled by a probabilistic likelihood function.
+However, it is not known in advance how likely it is that any extra outcome observations provided by an external source (e.g. scientist in Fig. \ref{fig: scenario}) will be useful for hidden parameter estimation.
+This is because humans can make mistakes, and so extra care must be taken to ensure data validity for inference and decision making.
+This makes both processes more complex for CMABs.